Changepoint detection on a graph of time series: Introduction

 Bayesian inference for changepoints quantifies uncertainty about the number and the positions of changepoints.
 However, in some applications such as cyber-security, it will also be necessary to report a point estimate for changepoint parameters.
 Yet no existing loss function in the literature seems suitable for taking into account both the number and the positions of changepoints.
 To address this gap, we propose using matchings in graphs \citep{Bondy1976} to define a novel loss function for changepoints, which can be used to obtain a point estimate from a posterior sample of candidate changepoints.

-The practical benefits of the proposed graphical model are demonstrated via a changepoint analysis of real network authentication data from Los Alamos National Laboratory (LANL), where a subset of the data relating to a `red team' exercise provide a proxy for intruder behaviour \citep{akent-2015-enterprise-data}.
+The practical benefits of the proposed graphical model are demonstrated via a changepoint analysis of real computer network authentication data from Los Alamos National Laboratory (LANL), where a subset of the data relating to a `red team' exercise provide a proxy for intruder behaviour \citep{akent-2015-enterprise-data}.
 The challenge consists of monitoring for temporal changes in the authentication activity of network users to detect the presence of red team actors.
-The graphical changepoint model can encode beliefs that signals for network intrusions are a priori likely to occur at nearby times for users historically linked by previous network connectivity.
+The proposed changepoint prior is used to encode beliefs that signals for network intrusions are \textit{a priori} likely to occur at nearby times for users historically linked by previous network connectivity.
 We show that, as a consequence, the proposed model can detect weak signals for red team activity in the network, whilst limiting the number of false alerts, in contrast with a standard model assuming independence of behavioural changes across users.

+Finally, it should be noted that, in contrast with recent changepoint detection methods \citep{ChenZhang, chen2019a, chen2019b, ChenChu}, the focus of this article is not the temporal evolution of a graph subject to changepoints.
+The graph $G$ represents prior information that can be exploited to detect changepoints in time series.

 The remainder of the article is organised as follows.
-Section \ref{sec:changepointanalysisoverview} presents Bayesian changepoint modelling for multiple time series, proposing a novel loss function for assessing changepoints.
-Section \ref{sec:motivationalsection} motivates a graph-dependent changepoint model with an application in cyber-security.
-Section \ref{sec:newprior} introduces a class of changepoint models that take into account graph-dependent structures of changepoints across time series.
+Section \ref{sec:motivationalsection} motivates our work with a cyber-security application.
+Section \ref{sec:changepointanalysisoverview} presents Bayesian changepoint modelling for multiple time series.
+Section \ref{sec:newprior} introduces a novel, graph-based informative prior for changepoints.
 Section \ref{sec:inferenceMCMC} proposes an auxiliary variable MCMC sampling strategy.
-Section \ref{sec:simustudy} presents a simulation study demonstrating the merit of the proposed graphical changepoint model and sampling strategy.
+Section \ref{sec:bayesestimate} proposes a novel loss function for assessing changepoints.
 Section \ref{sec:cyberapplication} presents results of a changepoint analysis of network authentication data, illustrating the practical benefits of the proposed model.
-Section \ref{sec:conclusionmulti} briefly discusses some potential extensions.
+Appendices \ref{sec:appendixcyber}, \ref{sec:appendixproof} and \ref{sec:appendixMCMCalgo} present some technical material, and a simulation study in Appendix \ref{sec:appendixsimustudy} demonstrates the model introduced in Section \ref{sec:newprior}.